m-gonca/IH_Midterm/README.md

-# Mid-Term Prject - Circle Agency
+# Mid-Term Project - Circle Agency

 First project done at Ironhack in the Frontend Bootcamp.
 The goal is to replicate this web: [circle](https://circle-agency-35d27e.webflow.io/).